 Farmer attended the University of Western Ontario between 1936 and 1939.
 At Western, he continued to play multiple sports and won back-to-back CIAU Basketball Championships in 1937 and 1938.
 In football, the OQAA named Farmer, a fullback, an All-Star in 1938.
 He made the Canadian Press Intercollegiate All-Star team in the same year.

 Out of university, Farmer played IRFU “Big Four” football with the Toronto Argonauts.
-During the 1939 season, his only year with the Argos, Farmer established himself as one of the best plunging backs in Canada.
+During the 1939 season, his only year with the Argos, Farmer established himself as one of the best short-yardage backs in Canada.
 Farmer’s spell in Toronto came to a close with the dawn of World War II.
 He was called to serve five years in the Royal Canadian Navy, prematurely ending his football career.

 Shortly after his return to civilian life, he replaced Hec Crighton as referee-in-chief for the OQAA.
 He served Canadian football for seven years from this important post.
 Farmer was also a member of the CIAU Football Rules Committee (from 1959 to 1975) and served as Editor and Rules Interpreter for the OQAA, OUAA, and CIAU Football Rule Book for 10 years.